This article was updated on July 26, 2018.

 The onboarding process is in need of an overhaul.
 In too many organizations, paper forms are de rigueur, while in others, employee progress tracking processes are disorganized or onboarding processes are delayed when employees begin work.
 A more modern approach could help alleviate these issues and transform new employees into ready-and-able contributors in a more timely manner.

 It's time to update onboarding.

 Consider the Time Investment

 A great jumping-off point to start improving your onboarding process is to consider the amount of time needed for new hires to be trained.
 A big part of getting acclimated is getting to know not just what the responsibilities will be on the job, but getting to know what a day in the life on the job is like.
 This is part-and-parcel of what onboarding is about, and HR is not necessarily the only source for this type of information.

-According to research by ADP, managers spend the equivalent of 7 days onboarding a new hire while HR spends 4 days - both working hand-in-hand with the new employee to complete paperwork and policy acknowledgements and build an understanding of team culture, expectations and success factors.
+According to the ADP report, The Human Touch Drives Onboarding Success, managers spend the equivalent of 7 days onboarding a new hire while HR spends 4 days - both working hand-in-hand with the new employee to complete paperwork and policy acknowledgements and build an understanding of team culture, expectations and success factors.

 "Managers spend more time than anybody onboarding a new employee," said Alex Outwater, senior director of product marketing for ADP.
 "When you start a job ... you have to learn all these new things, and the manager is the one who facilitates a lot of that."

 Outwater added that organizations should not think of onboarding as just an administrative process.
 "Rather, think about it as becoming acclimated to the company," said Outwater.
 "And the manager does a lot of that.
 HR is the facilitator, and ensures the critical administrative stuff gets done, but the manager is the one who absorbs most of the effort around onboarding."